Argentina Buys KC-135s — Vipers Now Reach the Falklands

 London Will Notice

 The Falklands Islands sit 480 kilometres from the Argentine mainland.
-With KC-135 support, Argentine F-16s can now fly multiple combat passes over the islands and return without any single mission constraint.
+With KC-135 support, Argentine F-16s could fly multiple combat passes over the islands and return without any single mission constraint.
 That does not mean another conflict is imminent — diplomatic relations between London and Buenos Aires have been calm — but it changes the deterrent maths in the South Atlantic for the first time in four decades.

 The Royal Air Force currently keeps a small fighter detachment of Typhoons at RAF Mount Pleasant on the Falklands precisely to counter any Argentine raid.
 Until now, the British calculated they needed only enough firepower to defend the islands long enough for reinforcements to arrive.
 With Argentine tanker support and 24 F-16s, the threat profile shifts upward.